 It’s also important to remember that you don’t have to go it alone.
 Working with the right retailer, installer and two-way radio service provider ensures that you get the secure communications equipment and support you need, now and into the future.

-Chicago Communications LLC provides sales, installation and maintenance of communications equipment throughout the Chicagoland area.
-Since 1998, we have served more than 6,000 customers across education, healthcare, manufacturing, public safety and more.
-Our 20 union technicians and installers have an average tenure of 15 years and have seen and done it all, uniquely positioning us to understand what companies, campuses and public safety agencies need to stay connected for less.
-Our hardworking technical staff operates 24 hours a day, 365 days a year so that we’re here whenever clients need us.
+Chicago Communications LLC provides sales, installation, and maintenance of communications equipment throughout the Chicagoland area.
+Since 1998, we have served more than 6,000 customers across education, healthcare, manufacturing, public safety, and more.
+Our 20 union technicians and installers have an average tenure of 15 years and have seen and done it all, uniquely positioning us to understand what companies, campuses, and public safety agencies need to stay connected for less.
+Our hardworking technical staff operates 24 hours a day, 365 days a year so we’re here whenever clients need us.